moj-analytical-services/data-engineering-template/README.md

 Use this template to [create a repository](https://github.com/moj-analytical-services/data-engineering-template/generate) with the default initial files for a Ministry of Justice data engineering Github repository.
 These include:

 * the correct licence
-* Github actions
+* pre-commit githooks
 * .gitignore file

 Once you have created your repository, please:

-* Edit this readme file to document your project
+* edit this readme file to document your project
-* Grant permissions to the appropriate MoJ teams
+* grant permissions to the appropriate MoJ teams
-* Set up branch protection
+* set up branch protection

 This template is based on the more general [Ministry of Justice template repo](https://github.com/ministryofjustice/template-repository).

 # Formatting and linting
-The filed called .flake8 is a config file that sets the linter's max line length to 88.
+The file called .flake8 is a config file that sets the linter's max line length to 88.
 This is to match Black's default.
 It's the team's agreed preferred max line length.

+Config changes for Black should go in `pyproject.toml`.

+Config changes for yamllint should go in `.yamllint`.

+Our standard settings use the default for both of these, so at the moment those configs make no changes.

 ## Githooks
 This repo comes with some githooks to make standard checks before you commit files to Github.
 The checks are: